vikig8/jenkins-workshop/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

-# Setup
+## Setup

 Before this task, we expect you to have been through the basic Jenkins material and have the infrastructure set up from that.

-We also at this point need to make sure that jenkins is a member of the docker group so it can execute docker commands
+We also at this point need to make sure that jenkins is a member of the docker group so it can execute docker commands.

+If not, then run the following commands:

     sudo usermod -aG docker jenkins
     sudo systemctl restart jenkins

-# Exercises:
+That should make Jenkins able to spin up docker images.

+## Exercises

 ### 0. Authenticate Jenkins to GitHub

+We want to make Jenkins talk to GitHub, in order for it to push and pull from your repositories.
+In order to do that, we need to set up an SSH key for the Jenkins server.

+Tasks:

 * Generate a new SSH key that will be used by Jenkins to prove itself to GitHub, by following the first part of [Generating a new SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
 * Add the public-key to your GitHub account by following [Adding a new SSH key to your GitHub account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)
 * Add the private-key to Jenkins, by opening your Jenkins server, and clicking `Credentials`